 In addition to reforestation, street tree plantings and tree plantings in public parks are highly recommended for urbanized areas.
 Special attention should be given to replacing street trees where they have been removed due to damage or disease.
-Urban street trees offer significant runoff reduction benefits because of canopy interception, evapotranspiration, and infiltration.
+Urban street trees offer significant runoff reduction benefits because of canopy interception, evaporo-transpiration, and infiltration.
 Selection of tree species should be carefully done to match the appropriate tree with the site, focusing on native trees and trees with wildlife benefits, and trees that are disease-resistant.
 Where feasible given site constraints, larger tree species that have relatively greater stormwater benefit should be favored over smaller ornamental-style species that have more modest benefits.
 Additional benefits of street and park tree plantings include shade, aesthetic improvement to the community, and wildlife habitat.
 The Pennsylvania TreeVitalize program is a recommended source of funding, information and training for urban tree plantings.
-The Lycoming County Conservation District may be available to provide discounted prices for tree-planting.
-The Planning Department will investigate this and coordinate with local colleges and local watershed groups for treeplanting volunteers.